Telekaii/CrappySummon/README.md

 ### **If you want to download this game;**
-- UNIX Operating System Recommended.
+- UNIX(-like) Operating System Recommended.
 Completely fine if you don't have it though.
 - PLEASE Install binaries from [Actions](https://github.com/Telekaii/CrappySummon/actions).

 ---